Capital One Hosts Fireside Chat with Guest from Forrester

 Capital One realized very early in our transformation that we needed to “do the hard things first.”
 That meant compliance, risk and legal all collaborated from the beginning with engineers and the business.
 We knew our transformation was about more than just technology - it required the entire company to be on-board.
 From the CEO down to the teller, we knew this transformation was coming and we had to work together to do it in a well-managed way.

-An example of Capital One applying these practices is through home-grown technologies like Cloud Custodian, an open source product that automates governance, compliance, stability and cost optimization.
+An example of Capital One applying these practices is through home-grown technologies like Cloud Custodian, an open source product that automates governance, compliance, stability and cloud cost optimization.

 Start with Governance (23:50)